Gruntfuggly/renumber-selection/README.md

 `renumber-selection.highlightLight` can be used to change the highlight (for light themes)

+`renumber-selection.highlightRulerColour` can be used to change the colour of the ruler indications

+`renumber-selection.highlightRulerLane` can be used to change the ruler lane

 *Note: The highlight uses CSS outlines.
 So valid values should include a style (e.g. dashed, dotted, etc. ), a width (e.g. 1px) and a colour.
 E.g. "solid 2px red"*

 ### Ignoring comments